- What is golf cart insurance?

 Make sure to shop around for the cheapest golf cart insurance.

-Here are a few tips to save money:
+Here are a few tips to save money on a golf cart policy:

 What's the difference between golf carts and low-speed vehicles?

-In general a golf cart has a lower maximum speed than a low-speed vehicle, or neighborhood electric vehicle (NEV). while the maximum speed on a golf cart ranges between 15 and 20mph, A low-speed vehicle can go up to 25mph.
+In general, a golf cart has a lower maximum speed than a low-speed vehicle or neighborhood electric vehicle (NEV).
+While the maximum speed on a golf cart ranges between 15 and 20 mph, A low-speed vehicle can go up to 25 mph.
 Low-speed vehicles have more of the features of cars, like turn signals, lights and seatbelts.
+Some insurance companies cover both with the same type of policy.

 Is there special coverage for golf carts?